insideclojure/insideclojure.github.io/_posts/2014-12-17-distinct-transducer.md

 (sequence (distinct) v)
 {% endhighlight %}

-The first two (transduce and into) both eagerly produce a vector as the result (but you can see how to return a set or other data structure instead).
+The first two (transduce and into) both eagerly produce a vector as the result but you can see how to return a set, list, or other data structure instead.
+This is one of the benefits of separating the output generation from the algorithmic reduction - we can produce any kind of output, not just a lazy sequence as in the sequence version which explicitly uses cons.
-The last one produces a sequence that will be computed element by element as needed.
+The last example produces a sequence that will be incrementally computed element by element as needed, similar to a lazy seq.

 If we compare the performance of into on the sequence and transducer versions, you can see it has a big impact (timings done with [Criterium](https://github.com/hugoduncan/criterium)):